Protoncracker/IntentBlueprint/README.md

 ## Contributing

 As this project is currently under a proprietary license, direct contributions are not open at this time.
-Suggestions or feedback may be considered via communications [ ](Specify preferred feedback channel - e.g., GitHub Issues, if enabled, or contact info later).
+Suggestions or feedback may be considered via email communication [tryme.freefall963@passinbox.com](mailto:tryme.freefall963@passinbox.com).

 **Author's Note:**
 The [Author's Note](AUTHORS_NOTE.txt) is filled with information about the intent of the IntentBlueprint project itself, and may be able to showcase future updates and utility within the versatily of it.
 It is a must-read.